brundinm/brundinm/README.md

 Some of the software applications that I have developed or contributed to in my career include the following:

-- developed numerous scripts to facilitate data processing and data transformation operations on data exported from, and imported to, various MacEwan University Library information systems;
+- Developed numerous scripts to facilitate data processing and data transformation operations on data exported from, and imported to, various MacEwan University Library information systems.
-- developed and enhanced various systems and software applications in the CWRC (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of Canada’s (RSC) Expert Panel on The Status and Future of Canada’s Libraries and Archives mapping and timeline application;
+- Developed and enhanced various systems and software applications in the CWRC (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of Canada’s (RSC) Expert Panel on The Status and Future of Canada’s Libraries and Archives mapping and timeline application.
-- designed and developed a GIS application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource, program, and service needs;
+- Designed and developed a GIS application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource, program, and service needs.
-- developed a Microsoft Excel and VBA spreadsheet application model that calculated Edmonton Public Library branch library productivity (units of activity per hour per FTE) using a weighted formula incorporating various library input measures (investments and resources) and output measures (activity and use) to aid in branch library resource allocation decisions;
+- Developed a Microsoft Excel and VBA spreadsheet application model that calculated Edmonton Public Library branch library productivity (units of activity per hour per FTE) using a weighted formula incorporating various library input measures (investments and resources) and output measures (activity and use) to aid in branch library resource allocation decisions.
-- designed and created an RDF/XML metadata web application featuring web resources related to Alzheimer’s disease that was an experimental online version of the traditional library vertical file, part of a larger research project at the University of Western Ontario comparing traditional library information systems and the emerging standards and protocols of the Semantic Web;
+- Designed and created an RDF/XML metadata web application featuring web resources related to Alzheimer’s disease that was an experimental online version of the traditional library vertical file, part of a larger research project at the University of Western Ontario comparing traditional library information systems and the emerging standards and protocols of the Semantic Web.
-- developed a web-based survey using a LAMP (Linux, Apache, MySQL, and PHP) stack to provide the data collection instrument for a SSHRC-funded grant to investigate students’ use of instant messaging on the University of Western Ontario campus;
+- Developed a web-based survey using a LAMP (Linux, Apache, MySQL, and PHP) stack to provide the data collection instrument for a SSHRC-funded grant to investigate students’ use of instant messaging on the University of Western Ontario campus.
-- designed and developed a digital resource repository application using a LAMP stack for the Canada-wide CAM (Complementary and Alternative Medicine) in UME (Undergraduate Medical Education) Project out of the University of Calgary;
+- Designed and developed a digital resource repository application using a LAMP stack for the Canada-wide CAM (Complementary and Alternative Medicine) in UME (Undergraduate Medical Education) Project out of the University of Calgary.
-- developed extended services for, and resources integration within, the Java-based bibliographic search tool TAL Online (using OCLC’s SiteSearch set of tools), a province-wide virtual union catalog maintained by The Alberta Library providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special libraries);
+- Developed extended services for, and resources integration within, the Java-based bibliographic search tool TAL Online (using OCLC’s SiteSearch set of tools), a province-wide virtual union catalog maintained by The Alberta Library providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special libraries).
-- created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries; and
+- Created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries.
-- developed an experimental web-based library catalog for a reference book collection utilizing Perl CGI scripts and SSI directives.
+- Developed an experimental web-based library catalog for a reference book collection utilizing Perl CGI scripts and SSI directives.

 I have written code in the following programming languages: